 Friday, July 1, 2022

-This is critical information for the small retail trader as it tells one very important clue: If the big banks are primarily market makers and liquidity providers then they will by default drive the market at will to and from areas of liquidity.
-Intention, logic, strategy, measures.
-Price is not random and price levels are predictable.
-Michael J. Huddleston, the Inner Circle Trader (ICT) and author of most of the smart money trading concepts, comments:
+This information is crucial for small retail traders as it reveals an important insight: if the major banks primarily act as market makers and liquidity providers, they inherently drive the market toward areas of liquidity.
+Market movements are not random; they are influenced by intention, logic, strategy, and measurable factors.
+Price levels can be predicted.
+Michael J. Huddleston, the Inner Circle Trader (ICT) and author of many smart money trading concepts, emphasizes this understanding:

-The good news is that the market makers continuously leave footprints in their accumulation-manipulation-expansion-distribution framework: order blocks, imbalances, fair value gaps and liquidity voids, liquidity pools, stop runs, and equilibrium (HERE - HERE - HERE)
+The good news is that market makers consistently leave footprints within their accumulation-manipulation-expansion-distribution framework.
+These include order blocks, imbalances, fair value gaps, liquidity voids, liquidity pools, stop runs, and equilibrium.
+(HERE - HERE - HERE)

 (1.)
 The week starts with a trap move on Sunday night or early Monday morning.